 The hydraulic ram services and discharge elevator/spreader drives are supplied with hydraulic oil from the tractor.
-A minimum supply of 50 litres/minute is fed through the pressure filter (item 10, fig 24) into the inlet section of the auxiliary valve bank (see fig 24).
+A minimum supply of 50 litres/minute is fed through a pressure filter into the inlet section of the auxiliary valve bank (see fig 24).
 The system will accept up to 80 litres/minute maximum.
-The flow rate of all the valves are proportionally controlled from the electrical system and are adjustable via the service terminal.
-Additional ram services are powered by the master valve section via slave valves.
+The flow rate of all the valves are proportionally controlled from the electrical system and are adjustable via the touch-screen.
+Additional ram services are powered by the master valve section (item 9, fig 24) via slave valves.
 The slave valve (see fig 25) operates the drawbar, web split, machine level and wheel tracking rams.
-The slave valve (see fig 26) operates the 1st and 2nd Omega separator angles and clod roller heights.
-The elevator valve section at the rear of the auxiliary valve bank powers the discharge web and spreader motors.
+The slave valve (see fig 26) operates the 1st and 2nd separator angles and clod roller heights.
+The elevator valve section (item 1, fig 24) powers the discharge web and spreader motors.
 The elevator valve has priority over the ram service valves.
 The flow rate for the spreader is adjustable independently up to the flow set for the elevator.
 The return oil flow from the valves and motors recombines and is returned to the tractor, ideally through a low back pressure or free-flow return coupling.
 No separate relief valve is fitted to the auxiliary circuit, the system relies totally on the tractor relief valve.